libavg/libavg/sphinxdoc/events.rst

             .. deprecated:: 1.8
                 Use the message interface instead.

-            Registers event handlers that get called when :py:const:`CURSOR_MOTION` and :py:const:`CURSOR_UP` events for this :py:class:`Contact` occur.
+            Registers event handlers that get called when :py:const:`Event.CURSOR_MOTION` and :py:const:`Event.CURSOR_UP` events for this :py:class:`Contact` occur.
             Event handlers can be unregistered using :py:meth:`disconnectListener`.
-They are automatically unregistered
-            after the up event.
+            They are automatically unregistered after the up event.
             The :py:attr:`id` returned is unique for this contact.

         .. py:method:: disconnectListener(id)